Construction of the Lax pairs for the delay Lotka-Volterra and delay Toda lattice equations and their reductions to delay Painleve equations

 This paper is structured as follows.
-In section \ref{sec_dis}, we first construct a B\"{a}cklund transformation, Lax pair, and conserved quantities of the discrete-time delay LV equation.
-In section \ref{sec_conti}, those of the delay LV equation are derived by \dlydiff\ limits.
+In section \ref{sec_disLV} and \ref{sec_contiLV}, we first construct B\"{a}cklund transformations, Lax pairs, and conserved quantities of the delay LV equation and its discrete analogue.
+In section \ref{sec_disTL} and \ref{sec_contiTL}, those of the delay Toda lattice equation and its discrete analogue are obtained.
+In section \ref{sec_reduction}, we consider spatial $2$-periodic reductions of the delay LV and delay Toda lattice equations, leading to the delay Painlev\'e I I and I I I equations.
+The discrete analogues of the delay Painlev\'e I I and I I I equations are obtained in parallel.
+In section \ref{sec_detsol}, we derive several determinant solutions of the autonomous delay Painlev\'e I I and I I I equations and the discrete analogue of the delay Painlev\'e I I equation using the above reductions or Pl\"ucker relations.
 In section \ref{sec_con}, we discuss the results and give conclusions.

 \end{section}